Image © ITV Studios, 1969

 Character & Episode: Mark in That's How Murder Snowballs

-James Belchamber graduated from RADA in 1945.
-He seems to have made his television debut at a time when he was working as a stage actor with the Glyndebourne Children's Theatre, which staged a production of Androcles and the Lion at the second Edinburgh Fringe Festival in the summer of 1948.
+James Belchamber studied at the Royal Academy of Dramatic Arts (RADA) from 1943 and served in the Royal Armoured Corps from 1944 to 1948.
+His television debut came while he was a member of the Glyndebourne Children's Theatre, which staged a production of Androcles and the Lion at the second Edinburgh Fringe Festival in the summer of 1948.
 They reperformed this play for BBC Television, with the programme airing on 10th October 1948, during time set aside for young viewers.
 Fellow Randall and Hopkirk (Deceased) actor John Garvin also appeared in this production.
 Other notable contributions included The Diary of Samuel Pepys (1958, alongside Michael Griffiths, Randall and Hopkirk's Inspector Nelson), Z Cars (1963), The Saint (1964) and The Avengers (Quick-Quick Slow Death in 1966 and Get-A-Way! in 1968).
 His television work was restricted to bit parts, though he was engaged for meatier roles on occasion in the theatre.

-After the Sixties, his career virtually dried up, with just three television credits in The Upchat Line (1977), Play for Today (Not for the Likes of Us, 1980) and Great Expectations (1981) prior to his last known appearance in 1984 in an episode of Miracles Take Longer.
+After the Sixties, James' screen credits became less frequent, with just three television credits in The Upchat Line (1977), Play for Today (Not for the Likes of Us, 1980) and Great Expectations (1981) prior to his last known appearance in 1984 in an episode of Miracles Take Longer.

-After a sixty-year relationship with fellow actor Bernard Archard (1916-2008), the two registered a civil partnership in 2006.
+After a sixty-year relationship with fellow actor Bernard Archard (1916-2008), the couple entered a civil partnership in 2006.
+James passed away at 93 years of age on 26th November 2019 from pneumonia contracted following leg surgery.

 Frances Bennett